-Bronze Medallion and Bronze Cross: 40 hours of instructional time-Minimum 6 candidates required.
+Bronze Medallion and Bronze Cross: 40 hours of instructional time required (44 hours recommended - minimum 6 candidates required.

 Course content and certification must be delivered in sequential format.
 To be eligible for exam on a Bronze Medals course, candidates must first complete or acquire the required prerequisite(s).